ningshi/ATEN/README.md

 - Step.4 Initilize the parameters used in ATEN
   ```
   # startT, endT and maxIter refer to the upper, lower temperature (on a log10 scale) and the maximum number of iterations used in simulated annealing algorithm, respectively
   # maxK represents the maximum number of input nodes of the target node.
-If is normally determined experimentally or empirically
+It is normally determined experimentally or empirically.
   # rate represents what percentage of PIs with lowest importances would be removed in each recursion
   # nodes represents the number of node in the Boolean network
   parameters<-c(startT=2,endT=-2,maxIter=5000,maxK=5,rate=0.2,nodes=ngenes)